Expert Accountants for Property Investors

 Stamp Duty Land Tax (SDLT)- The prospect of SDLT duties arises when creating lease agreements with landlords for Rent-to-Rent purposes.
 Stamp duty rates can differ which is why it’s important to understand possible obligations before committing.

-Value Added Tax (VAT) - Understanding the VAT consequences is essential when running a rent-to-rent company.
+Value Added Tax (VAT) – Understanding the VAT consequences is essential when running a rent-to-rent company.
 Unlike long-term residential rentals, which are free from VAT, service lodging, which is frequently found on platforms like Airbnb, is subject to VAT laws.
 Landlords must charge VAT on rental income if they’re offering accommodation services.
-You must register with HMRC for Vat if your income surpasses £85000 a year.

 Tax Regime – Co-living ventures are regarded as trading operations for tax purposes, much like rent-to-rent properties are.
 Co-living space rental revenue is often categorised as trade income.
 This means that investors in co-living must pay income tax on the gains they make.
 If operating this investment is through a limited company, profits will be liable for corporation tax.